Google Ads · Speech Pathology

 The questions clinic owners ask us.

-How will the NDIS changes in 2026 affect Google Ads for speech pathology?
+How will the NDIS changes in 2026 affect Google Ads for speech-pathology?

 Should my speech clinic run separate campaigns for paediatric and adult work?